Ahlfeldt/ABRSQOL-toolkit/Stata/Readme.md

+# STATA toolkit for measuring quality of life under spatial frictions

 **Notes on Stata ado programme**: To install the ado file in Stata, just type 'ssc install ABRS'.
 In case Stata cannot connect to the internet, you may also manually copy both files (`abrsqol.ado`, `abrsqol.sthlp`) to your ado folder.
 The programme will be ready to use.
 For information on the syntax, type 'help ABRS'.

 ## Ready-to-use script